-

 Physical Characteristics

-- Covered in layer of yellow mucus to protect against parasites.
+- Covered in a layer of yellow mucus to protect against parasites.

 - Large mouth with many teeth.
-Teeth are large with smooth edges.
-Pharyngeal teeth located in the throat which can move forward into the mouth.
+The teeth are large with smooth edges.
+Pharyngeal teeth located in the throat can move forward into the mouth.

 Animal Fact